mauro1998/rxjs-higher-order-mapping-operators/README.md

-# Rxjs - Higher-Order Mapping Operators
+# Understanding Higher-Order Mapping Operators in Rxjs

 Practical exercises and useful resources to learn about higher-order Rxjs mapping operators, some of the most commonly used Rxjs operators that we find in a daily basis: **switchMap, mergeMap, exhaustMap** and **concatMap**.